willmeyburgh/willmeyburgh.github.io/docs/about.md

 # About

-Hi, I'm Annekin, a dedicated software engineer with a strong foundation in back-stack development and a love for machine learning and agentic AI.
-I have a passion for building scalable and efficient applications.
-My journey into the world of code began with a fascination for how technology can transform ideas into tangible solutions.
+Hello!
+I'm Annekin.
+My career as a software engineer has been deeply rooted in back-end development, where I honed my skills in building robust, scalable, and efficient systems.
+This solid foundation has now propelled me into the dynamic fields of machine learning and agentic AI.
+I'm driven by the same passion for turning complex problems into elegant solutions, now with a focus on designing and implementing intelligent systems that push technological boundaries.
+I believe my structured engineering approach is a significant asset in navigating the complexities of AI development.

 ## My Expertise